 Space Industry Association of Australia (SIAA), a small not-for-profit entity that exists to promote space activities in Australia notably in the civil, commercial and open research domains.

-Delegate and partner registration will open in early 2017 through the IAC2017 website.
+Delegate and partner registration are open now through on the IAC2017 website.

 A dedicated partner program is being developed.